 For People Like Me The myth of generations. — re:generation quarterly, Fall 1999

-Andy Crouch makes connections between culture, creativity, and Christian faith.
+Andy Crouch is partner for theology and culture at Praxis, an organization that works as a creative engine for redemptive entrepreneurship.
 His two most recent books—2017's The Tech-Wise Family: Everyday Steps for Putting Technology in Its Proper Place and 2016's Strong and Weak: Embracing a Life of Love, Risk and True Flourishing—build on the compelling vision of faith, culture, and the image of God laid out in his previous books Playing God: Redeeming the Gift of Power and Culture Making: Recovering Our Creative Calling.

 Andy serves on the governing boards of Fuller Theological Seminary and the Council for Christian Colleges and Universities.
 For more than ten years he was an editor and producer at Christianity Today, including serving as executive editor from 2012 to 2016.
 He served the John Templeton Foundation in 2017 as senior strategist for communication.
 His work and writing have been featured in The New York Times, The Wall Street Journal, Time, and several editions of Best Christian Writing and Best Spiritual Writing—and, most importantly, received a shout-out in Lecrae's 2014 single "Non-Fiction."